 2010-11: Selected by Portland in the sixth round (112th overall) in the 2009 WHL Bantam Draft, Leipsic skated in 68 games for the Winterhawks as a WHL rookie.
 In a secondary role on a powerhouse Portland team that won the U.S. Division and had the WHL’s third-best record, Leipsic scored 16 goals with 17 assists and was plus-13 with 50 penalty minutes.
 Leipsic skated in all 21 playoff games during Portland’s run to the WHL finals and scored 3 goals with 4 assists while finishing plus-two with 14 penalty minutes.
 Leipsic skated for Canada Western in the 2011 U17 World Hockey Challenge and scored 3 goals with 2 assists.

-Leipsic is a small, energetic winger who hits everything that moves and life miserable for his opponents.
-The speedy forward is offensively skilled, a gifted finisher and can produce on the power play.
-He needs to add strength, more consistency throughout the season and play on the edge without going over the line.
+Leipsic is a small, energetic winger who hits everything that moves and makes life miserable for his opponents.
+The speedy forward is offensively skilled, a gifted finisher, and can produce on the power play.
+He needs to add strength, more consistency throughout the season, and play on the edge without going over the line.
 The physical winger could project into a top-six forward at the NHL level but at worst, a checker with some offensive upside.

 Leipsic was dealt by the Nashville Predators along with Olli Jokinen and Nashville's 2015 first round pick to the Toronto Maple Leafs in exchange for Cody Franson and Mike Santorelli.